Skip to Main Content

 • Must be from a member of the faculty at student’s medical school who has observed student's clinical skills.

-• This letter, in English or with English translation, must be submitted with the faculty member's original signature on medical school's official stationary.
+• Must be written in English or with English translation and must be submitted with the faculty member's original signature on medical school's official stationery.

 6. AAMC Standardized Immunization Form

-• Must be translated in English immunization record and documentation.
+• Must be translated in English including the immunization records and other documentation.

 • If the student PPD is positive, student must INCLUDE a copy of chest x-ray report in English or with English translation.